-In Italy bicycles are a real institution: bicycle brands are historical, companies were in fact founded many years ago and have followed the evolution of tastes and technological innovations.
-Light, innovative, colorful, ready to tackle any road: these are the Made in Italy two wheels, produced in the historic companies of the Peninsula.
+In Italy, bicycles are a real institution: bicycle brands are historical; companies were in fact founded many years ago and have followed the evolution of tastes and technological innovations.
+Light, innovative, colorful, and ready to tackle any road: these are the Made in Italy two wheels produced by the historical companies of the Peninsula.

 Here are the most famous Italian bicycle brands in the world.

-This Italian company from Piove di Sacco, in the province of Padua, specializes in the design, construction, and sale of bicycles.
-The brand was founded in Milan in 1893 by Carlo Borghi, while in the late 1930s Olympia formed a cycling team that was successful in the 1940 Giro d’Italia.
-In the early 1960s, the family Fontana acquired the business, who moved its production to Veneto.
+This Italian company from Piove di Sacco, in the province of Padua, specializes in bicycle design, construction, and sale.
+The brand was founded in Milan in 1893 by Carlo Borghi, while in the late 1930s, Olympia formed a successful cycling team in the 1940 Giro d’Italia.
+In the early 1960s, the Fontana family acquired the business and moved its production to Veneto.
 The symbolic bicycle of the production is the Graziella, a small and very famous folding bicycle.